KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

     * `structure`: AlphaFold-2 generated structures used for the ClinVar test set.
     * `msa`: MSAs for the proteins in the ClinVar test set.

-## SSEmbLab
+## SSEmbLab (Colab webserver)
-We have created an online Colab-based webserver for making SSEmb predictions.
+We have created an online Colab-based webserver for making SSEmb predictions called SSEmbLab.
 The webserver can be accessed [here](https://colab.research.google.com/github/KULL-Centre/_2023_Blaabjerg_SSEmb/blob/main/SSEmbLab.ipynb).

 ## License
 Source code and model weights are licensed under the MIT License.